jokujossai/openwrt_covr_p2500/README.md

 ### OEM Recovery UI

-OEM Recovery UI does not work with modern operating systems.
+OEM Recovery UI does not work with modern operating systems without manually waiting TCP ACK after every packetd.
 Recovery UI works without problems at least on Windows XP.

-dlink_recovery_upload.py script allows uploading firmware but works only on linux.
-Implementation waits until TCP_INFO's tcpi_unacked is zero after every packet.
+dlink_recovery_upload.py script allows uploading firmware but the script works only on linux and windows (Windows 10, version 1703 or newer).
+Linux implementation waits until TCP_INFO's tcpi_unacked is zero after every packet.
+Windows implementation waits until TCP_INFO_v0's BytesInFlight is zero after every packet.

 1. Power down the device
 2. Press and hold the reset button on the device and re-plug the power without releasing the reset button